Boundary $q$-characters of evaluation modules for split quantum affine symmetric pairs: Introduction

 There are two important caveats regarding Corollary \ref{cor: root property}.
 Firstly, in the QSP setting, it is customary to use the concept of weight proposed by Letzter \cite{Letzter-cartan}.
 More precisely, she showed that every quantum symmetric pair coideal subalgebra of finite type admits a polynomial subalgebra which specializes to the corresponding classical Cartan subalgebra as $q \mapsto 1$.
 In the $\mathsf{AI}$ case, this Cartan subalgebra is generated by the subset of the canonical generators with odd subscripts, i.e., $B_1, B_3, B_5$, etc., and weights are defined as eigenvalues of these generators.
 Nevertheless, the Gelfand--Tsetlin basis is generally \emph{not} a weight basis in this sense.
 Secondly, our result is, in a sense, a dual version of \eqref{eq: into hwp}, since it involves an anti-dominant monomial $M_+$ and $M_p$'s which are products of factors $\ourA_{i,c}$.

 An interesting new feature of boundary $q$-characters is the presence of an extra symmetry (Corollary \ref{cor: symmetry cnst orbits}).
 The source of this symmetry is a natural $(\Z/2\Z)^{\lfloor n/2 \rfloor}$-action on the set of Gelfand--Tsetlin patterns by flipping the signs of entries in the last column.
 The eigenvalues of the operators $\Theta_{i,m}$ are constant along the orbits of this action, which is reflected by the multiplicity with which the corresponding monomials occur in the boundary $q$-character.
+The fact that the spectrum is not simple, even on evaluation modules, presents new challenges and suggests that some refinement or deformation of the boundary $q$-character may be needed to build a more robust theory.

+Finally, we remark that the formulae for the action of the Lu--Wang generators obtained in this paper bear an obvious resemblance to the formulae describing the GKLO (Gerasimov--Kharchev--Lebedev--Oblezin) representations of shifted quantum symmetric pairs discovered recently in \cite{LPgklo, LWW}.
+We expect a precise relationship between the two can be established via parabolic Verma modules, following the method of \cite[\S 2.7]{FPT}.

 \addtocontents{toc}{\SkipTocEntry}